AnonymousAuthor0856/TransLibEval/README.md

 *Stage A (IR extraction)*

-> Please read the following source code for the class '{class_name}' and provide a step-by-step chain of thought that describes the logical flow and algorithmic steps.
+> Please read the following source code for the class '{class_name}' and provide a step-by-step chain of thought that describes the logical flow and  steps.
 >
 > Focus on the conceptual process rather than language-specific syntax.
 > Do not quote the exact source code.